tonymatthews/r-guide/README.md

 ## Scripts structure

 ### Separating scripts
-Because we often work with large data sets and efficiency is important, I advocate separating the following three actions into different scripts:
+Because we often work with large data sets and efficiency is important, I advocate separating the following four actions into different scripts:

 1. Data preparation (cleaning and wrangling)
 2. Functions